 The following table presents the carrying value and estimated fair value of the Company's Legacy WMC Convertible Notes and fixed-rate financing arrangements with contractual maturities of greater than one year as of December 31, 2023 (in thousands).
 The fair value of the Company's Legacy WMC Convertibles Notes may be based upon prices obtained from third-party pricing services or broker quotations and are classified as Level 2.
-The fair value of the Company's fixed-rate long-term financing arrangements may be based on a discounted cash flow valuation approach using valuation analyses of the underlying collateral sourced from third-party pricing service providers and is classified as Level 3.
-The Company did not hold the Legacy WMC Convertible Notes or have fixed-rate financing arrangements with contractual maturities of greater than one year outstanding as of December 31, 2022.
+The fair value of the Company's fixed-rate long-term financing arrangements may be based on a discounted cash flow valuation approach using valuation analyses of the underlying collateral sourced from third-party pricing service as flow valuation approach using valuation analyses or have fixed-rate financing arrangements with contractual maturities of greater than one year outstanding as of December 31, 2022.

-December 31, 2023
+Decembe r 31, 20 23

 Carrying Value (1) Estimated Fair Value

 Legacy WMC Convertible Notes \$ 85,266 \$ 84,525

 Financing arrangements 62,972 63,175